 The Temple of Olympian Zues is another monument that you cannot miss when visiting Athens.
-It’s acrually the largest Greek Temple and although what’s left is it’s remains, you can really tell from the mammouth scale of the remaining 15 columns.
-This temple was built over many centeries and was finally finished by Emperor Hadrian in 131 CE.
+It’s actually the largest Greek Temple and although what’s left is it remains, you can really tell from the mammoth scale of the remaining 15 columns.
+This temple was built over many centuries and was finally finished by Emperor Hadrian in 131 CE.
 I’d also recommend purchasing tickets in advance to visit here.
 You can also buy a combo ticket which includes the Acropolis.

-Not too far away from the Temple of Olympian Zues is the Panathenaic Olympic Stadium which was originally built 330 BC and it’s since been re-built and renovated.
+Not too far away from the Temple of Olympian Zues is the Panathenaic Olympic Stadium which was originally built 330 BC and it’s since been rebuilt and renovated.
 It’s the only Olympic Stadium in the world to be built from marble and it was used for the Olympics in 2004.
-There’s also been loads of huge concerts held here too as the capacity is something crazy like 50,000 people.
-As the Olympics originated from Greece and the first mordern day Olympic Games was held here, it’s pretty interesting to find out more about the history of the games.
-I absolutly love the Olmypics so it’s all very facinating to me.
+There have also been loads of huge concerts held here too as the capacity is something crazy like 50,000 people.
+As the Olympics originated from Greece and the first modern-day Olympic Games was held here, it’s pretty interesting to find out more about the history of the games.
+I absolutely love the Olympics so it’s all very fascinating to me.